A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 Biking the south shore of Nova Scotia will take you past gorgeous coastal scenery, through small towns like Chester, Hubbard and Lunenburg, a UNESCO World Heritage Site.
 Cycle the Aspotogan Peninsula and enjoy the beaches, ride to Ovens Park and check out the sea caves reached by tunnels.
 Every night plan on dining well.

-After you’ve spent three or four days cycling the 250 kilometre on south shore roads, head to Wolfville, a very pretty university town.
-Ride out to Cape Split and then do a 14 kilometre hike.
+After you’ve spent three or four days cycling the 250 km on south shore roads, head to Wolfville, a very pretty university town.
+Ride out to Cape Split and then do a 14 km hike.

 Then the next day, cycle between wineries and apple orchards up and out to Hall’s Harbour – where my husband and I bought our first house.
 Bring a picnic lunch and enjoy it on the beach.